 Wildness campsites are primitive and camp fires are not allowed.
 Many of the campsites do have large rocks and/or logs that make for communal sitting areas as well as level areas to pitch to your tent and trees to hang a hammock.

 There is no running water or pit toilets at any of the campsites and you must pack our all your trash, including human waste.
 Commercially available “wag bags” are designed specifically for this purpose and are recommended for both novice and experienced outdoor poo-ers.
 These all-in-one toilets contain everything one would need in the backcountry, including powdered enzyme to break down waste and reduce odor, toilet paper, wet-wipe and double layered bag.
 Carrying these bags with you is not optional.
 Rangers will ask you if you have them when picking up your permit.
-If you don’t, you can purchase wag-bags at the Visitor Center or at the various outfitters in Springdale for ~$4-5/each.
+If you don’t, you can purchase wag-bags at the Visitor Center or at the various outfitters in Springdale for ~$4-5/each but they are cheaper online.

 La Verkin Creek & Hop Valley Campsites